Skip to Main Content

 • Ensure that proper equipment use and safety rules are followed by staff.

-• Attend, organize and facilitate sessions and programming for Staff Orientation Week in late June.
+• Attend, organize and facilitate sessions and programming for Staff Orientation Week and Spring Training Weekend.

 • Carry an assigned radio and be available in case of an emergency at all times.